gujord/OpenAPI-MCP/README.md

 OpenAPI-MCP makes any API available to Large Language Models (LLMs) through the Model Context Protocol (MCP).
 It automatically loads OpenAPI/Swagger specifications and dynamically registers endpoints as callable MCP tools.
 The MCP server responds in JSON-RPC 2.0 format and includes a top-level `server_name` field, making it straightforward for orchestrators like Cursor, Windsurf, and Claude Desktop to discover and invoke API endpoints.

+**Note:** This project is still in development and may have limitations or bugs.
+Use with caution.

 If you like the direction of this project, consider giving it a ⭐ on GitHub!

 ![OpenAPI-MCP](OpenAPI-MCP.png)